getodk/collect/README.md

 **Testing and debugging the Javarosa library**

-If you want to debug the code that comes from the Javarosa library or you need to change something there for testing, the best possible solution is adding the Javarosa package as a separate module:
+If you want to debug the code that comes from the Javarosa library or you need to change something there for testing, one of possible solutions is adding the Javarosa package as a separate module:
 1. Download and extract the code from the [Javarosa's repository](https://github.com/opendatakit/javarosa)
 2. In your Android Studio select `File` -> `New` -> `New Module` -> `Import Gradle Project` and choose the downloaded package
 3. In the [build.gradle](https://github.com/opendatakit/collect/blob/master/collect_app/build.gradle) file add: